fleetdm/fleet/articles/embracing-the-future-declarative-device-management.md

 Certificates and identities are defined as asset declarations, which various configurations can reference.
 This eliminates the need for duplicating certificates and identities across multiple profiles, thereby reducing management overhead.

-## A New Paradigm: Software Updates
+## A new paradigm: software spdates

 Apple's DDM introduces a redefined software update process, which marks another significant step forward in device management.